Killing of Oscar Grant: Incident

-BART Officer Marysol Domenici was the first officer on the scene along with her partner, Tony Pirone.
-They tried to take control of passengers coming off the train.
-Domenici testified at the BART incident hearing that Grant and his friends swore at her and did not obey her orders.
-She is quoted as having testified that: "If they would've followed orders, this wouldn't have happened.
-They probably would've just been cited and released."
-A subsequent internal investigation conducted by an outside law firm retained by BART found that Pirone lied when he claimed to have confirmed with the train operator that the men the BART police detained on the platform were involved in the reported train fight.
-The train operator recalled informing Pirone that she was unsure whether those detained had been involved in the fight.
+Grant raised his hands while seated against the platform wall.
+A subsequent internal investigation conducted by an outside law firm retained by BART found that Pirone lied when he claimed to have confirmed with the train operator that the men the BART police detained on the platform were involved in the reported train fight; rather, the train operator recalled informing Pirone that she was unsure whether those detained had been involved in the fight.